mHealth-UPenn/ditti-research-dashboard/docs/CONTRIBUTING.md

 If you want to contribute to an existing discussion, select one from the list of issues.
 If you want to create a new discussion, you can do so with the **New Issue** button:

 ![Create New Issue](../images/repo-new-issue.png)

+## Setting Up the Development Environment

+See our [Dev Setup Guide](./INSTALL-dev.md) for details on getting started with a local development environment.